OutSystems/docs-howtos/src/logic/users-login-extra/faq.md

     ![ValidateUserExpirationDate flow](./images/users-login-extra-validateuserexpirationdate-flow.png)

     More complex validations can be performed depending on your specific use case.
-    Adapt the server action created to match you specific requirements.
+    Adapt the server action created to match your specific requirements.

 ## Change the default Login action